 There are trains about every 30 minutes from 4:20am to 10:45pm from Bangkok’s Hua Lamphong Railway Station to Ayutthaya (you can check the timetable here, 2nd class ticket: 65 Baht).
 No need to prebook your ticket, just go to the railway station, buy your ticket, wait max 30 minutes and off you go.

-But well, here comes the problem: My train left Hua Lamphong about 1 hour late, and picked up even more delay down the road (or track I should say).
+But well, here comes the problem: My train left Hua Lamphong about 1 hour late, and added up even more delay down the road (or track I should say).

 The train is supposed to take between 1.5-2 hours (depending on the type of train), but in my case it took 3.5 hours.
 And believe me, that’s not an exception, my girlfriend who had to work that day and took the train the following day had a delay of more than 3 hours!
 I told myself to never take the train again and instead travel with the minivans (see below).